 What drives a person to drink excessively or to abuse drugs?
 There are several factors that can contribute to addiction, including an underlying mental health disorder.
 When a person is diagnosed with at least one mental health disorder and at least one addiction, it’s referred to as a co-occurring disorder.
-At New Hope Ranch, we want to get to the root of your substance use disorder, and we have the evidence-based, trauma-informed therapies to uncover what is truly keeping you from sobriety.
+At New Hope Ranch in Manor, Texas, just outside of Austin, we want to get to the root of your substance use disorder, and we have the evidence-based, trauma-informed therapies to uncover what is truly keeping you from sobriety.

 Getting to the Root of the Addiction